February 2020 Edition Now Available – Preview HERE

 Dear Friends in Christ,

-As we enter into the holy season of Lent next week, let us recall the three preeminent good works mentioned by Our Lord in the Gospel: almsgiving, fasting, and prayer.
+As we prepare to enter into the holy season of Lent later this month (Ash Wednesday is February 26 this year), let us recall the three preeminent good works mentioned by Our Lord in the Gospel: almsgiving, fasting, and prayer.

 This is the essence and purpose of prayer: intimate communication with God, in order to grow in His love and thus produce good fruits for His glory.

 The importance of prayer is perhaps best summed up by St. Alphonsus Liguori: “He who prays is certainly saved.
 He who prays not is certainly damned.”
 This is not because we somehow “earn” salvation by praying, but because prayer is essential for preserving and increasing the life of grace in our souls.

 At Catholic Family News, we recognize the vital importance of prayer, not only for the success of our publication, but more importantly for our own sanctification and that of our readers.
 Knowledge of sound doctrine is essential, but it is through prayer that we receive the graces necessary to live out the truths we know.

 Subscribe or renew your subscription to Catholic Family News today and help us continue producing the paper loved as much for its rich spiritual resources as for its hard-hitting commentary and solid doctrinal content.
 And please keep all of us at CFN in your prayers, that we may become ever more attentive to the still, small voice of God (cf. 3 Kings 19:9-14) and accomplish His will for our apostolate.